 On March 27, 2017, further to its press release of February 1, 2017, the Company executed the agreements with its major shareholders, Aterra and Inflection to increase the previously provided project facilities by a further US\$15 million (the "Facilities Agreement Increase").
-Under the Facilities Agreement Increase, Aterra and Inflection have provided an additional working capital tranche of US\$10 million to meet expenses during the rescheduled ramp-up plus a discretionary US\$5 million cost overrun tranche, should that be required.
+Under the Facilities Agreement Increase, Aterra and Inflection have provided an additional working capital tranche of US\$10 million to meet expenses during the rescheduled ramp-up plus a discretionary US\$5 million cost over-run tranche.
 No other principal terms of the existing project facilities have been changed.